rasin-tsukuba/rasin-tsukuba.github.io/_posts/2020-5-26-Summary-of-Automatic-Colorization.md

 1. the classification layer (fc8) is discarded
 2. the first filter layer (conv1_1) operates on a single intensity channel instead of mean-subtracted RGB.

 He extract a hypercolumn descriptor for a pixel by concatenating the features at its spatial location in all layers, from data to conv7 (fc7), resulting in a 12417 channel descriptor.
-He fed this hypercolumn into a fully connected layer with 1024 channels (h fc1 in Figure 2), to which we connect output predictors.
+He fed this hypercolumn into a fully connected layer with 1024 channels (h fc1 in Figure 2), to which he connected output predictors.

 ![](https://raw.githubusercontent.com/rasin-tsukuba/blog-images/master/img/20200526210657.png)